 According to ACS data, there are no multi-family homes, boats, RVs, vans or other types of housing in Atherton.
-93% (2,021) of detached single-family homes are owner-occupied and 7% (150) are renter-occupied-providing the only rental stock in Atherton.
-All attached single-family homes (38) and mobile homes (6) are owner-occupied..
+93% (2,021) of detached single-family homes are owneroccupied and 7% (150) are renter-occupied-providing the only rental stock in Town of Atherton 2023-2031 Housing Element - DRAFT 26 January 2023

+Atherton.
+All attached single-family homes (38) and mobile homes (6) are owneroccupied.
 Attached single-family homes have grown by only 30 homes and single family detached homes have lost 61 units in the past decade.
-The California Department of Finance counts six multifamily homes with two to four units built in 2020.
+The California Department of Finance counts six multi-family homes with two to four units built in 2020.

 Local Data and Knowledge.
-The demographics seen today are rooted in the town's history.
+The demographics seen today are rooted in the region's history.
 In the 1960s, continued disinvestment and urban renewal in areas surrounding Atherton, such as East Palo Alto, exacerbated housing and education inequality.
 Frustrated families in East Palo Alto petitioned for redistricting to address their concerns about education.
 The lines were drawn and redrawn, and eventually many Black students were bussed to Menlo-Atherton high school.
 Entrenched housing segregation translated to tension within the school.
 Black students felt unwelcome and white students felt unsafe in what developed as a microcosm of the exclusionary housing debate formed outside the school walls.
 The District Board of Trustees representing Menlo-Atherton High responded by limiting the policy to include only students living two miles or more from the school, strategically excluding Black neighborhoods as white students mostly had their own transportation.
-Protests and fighting ensued between students and white parents doubled down on efforts to remove Black students.
-One white parent said, "I'm not from the South.
-I'm a native Californian.
-I don't owe them anything.
-I've never done anything to them.
-Why should we have to subject our children to this kind of thing?"
-Overt tension has disappeared into the annals of history; however, housing the affluence, beauty, and opportunities in Atherton remain inaccessible to many due to its extremely high housing prices.
+Protests and fighting ensued.